 In cases where a child suffers anxiety after a car accident, the personal injury claims time limit will begin from their 18th birthday to their 21st birthday to pursue a claim.
 Unless a parent/guardian conducts the claim on their behalf before they turn 18 years of age.

 Although a monetary value cannot undo the harm you suffered, it could help alleviate any financial costs associated with dealing with anxiety after a car accident.
-The table below demonstrates general damages taken from Judicial College’s (JC) Guidelines for personal injury claims. here, you’ll find example figures for compensation for anxiety after a car accident.
+The table below demonstrates general damages taken from the 16th edition of the Judicial College Guidelines (JCG) for personal injury claims, last published in April 2022. here, you’ll find example figures for compensation for anxiety after a car accident.

 To pursue compensation for anxiety after a car accident, there are some steps you will need to follow to strengthen your case.
 A personal injury solicitor will explain these steps in greater detail when you discuss your claim with them.

 - Take Photographs: If you can take photographic evidence of the accident, the cause, your injuries and other factors related to your claim, it could help support your case